 Figure 2.4 - Sources of Error (above).
-Strike, dip, rake, and depth used in calculating Green's functions were determined using a grid search method which reduces error. he mechanism depth is focal depth with the lowest error.
-The correlation coefficient reveals inaccuracies in the x,y location of the event entered into CAP during
+Strike, dip, rake, and depth used in calculating Green's functions were determined using a grid search method which reduces error.
+The mechanism depth is focal depth with the lowest error.
+The correlation coefficient reveals the quaility of the fit between the data, and synthetic and the time shift reveals inaccuracies in the x,y location of the event entered into CAP during the